22 personalized gifts from Etsy to add to your cart this year

 And that’s where personalized gifts from Etsy come in.
 Among the many treasures you can find on the online marketplace are options that let you add lettering, embroidery and other unique touches to transform practical gifts into thoughtful ones.
 We’ve already rounded up more than 50 gift ideas for everyone on your list, but here are some of our favorite homemade Etsy finds to add an especially heartfelt touch to your holiday shopping — and to support small businesses across the country.

 For the guy in your life who cherishes an ice-cold craft beer, look no further than this personalized beer mug.
-You can choose from a 16 oz. or 25 oz. engraved glass, with personalization options on both the front and back, if desired.
+You can choose from a 16-ounch or 25-ounce engraved glass, with personalization options on both the front and back, if desired.
 (And snatch these customizable beer bottle cap coasters to pair with it.)

 Personalized Electronics Docking Station (starting at $34.20; etsy.com)